1/02/21 Information Commissioner’s Office Tribunal Judgment blocks the release of information

 The full Judgment is here.
 LGT feels vindicated in having taken this to the High Court but unfortunately this does not rule out the Minister for Housing taking the final decision.
-We are reviewing options to appeal this decision and would be grateful for any donations to help us.
+We submitted a request to the Court of Appeal to challenge this decision but were refused leave.
+We maintain that it can not be right for the Secretary of State for the Ministry of Housing Communities and Local Government as Applicant to nominate their own decision-maker and one of their junior ministers as an independent arbitrator in this case.

 9/9/20 and 10/9/20: The Trust appears in the High Court as the Claimant in a Judicial Review